What does it mean to be Musically Fluent?

 Musically Fluent is an approach to keyboard musicianship training that develops real fluency and fosters powerful skills such as improvisation, playing by ear and fluent sight-reading – the ability to know what a musical score sounds like, on sight.
 It is a clear, simple and complete model of how music works rhythmically and tonally on the piano keyboard.

 The skill of using this model to navigate the patterns of music requires focus and practice.
 To do this, you must work to let go of any other model of music – such as a list of notes carrying time and pitch values.
 Once you have internalised the model sufficiently, the rhythmic and tonal patterns of music become clear and intelligible.
-A full explanation in the ford of a PDF textbook with lots of pictures is available for free download.
+A full explanation of the MusicallyFluent model is available for free download.

 I am Phil Best – creator of Musically Fluent.
 If you want to discover more about me, please visit my website and blog at philbestmusic.com